-As far as PPC spy tools go, Ahrefs is seen as one of the most indispensable in a marketer’s kit because it’s useful for everything from tracking ranking positions to keyword research.
+As far as PPC spy tools go, Ahrefs is one of the most indispensable in a marketer’s kit because it’s useful for everything from tracking ranking positions to keyword research.

 But Ahrefs’ organic search report also allows you to check the exact keywords your competitors are ranking for and how much traffic they get from it.

-Go further by spying on which ad copies are performing the best, how your keywords compare with your competition’s, and more importantly, using the Keyword Kombat game to learn about how keywords compare.
+Go further by spying on which ad copies are performing the best, how your keywords compare with your competition’s, and, more importantly, using the Keyword Kombat game to learn how keywords compare.

 The beauty of using spy tools like SEMrush is that you can create a strategy that combines Google search optimization with your PPC ads for the best results.